• E-Commerce

 If your goal is content production, then I think Serpstat works great with your overall plan.
 You won't need backlink analysis for guest posting, so you can do some link building too.

-But if your goal is geared towards skyscraper links, I recommend taking a look at Mangools (this is the company that runs KWFinder) or Ahrefs.
-Either one of those can help, but Mangools does it for a lower price.
+But if your goal is geared towards skyscraper links, I recommend taking a look at Mangools (this is the company that runs KWFinder) or Ahrefs SEO software suite for more detailed backlink analysis.
+Either one of those can help, but Mangools has all the features for a lower price.

 Serpstat Review